Deep Vein Thrombosis (DVT) Compensation Claims

 Call 0345 872 6666

-If you or a loved one have suffered from deep vein thrombosis (DVT) that was caused or worsened by medical negligence, JMW Solicitors can help.
-Our experienced legal specialists are here to help you claim compensation for your suffering and ensure you are in the best possible position to secure the outcome you deserve.
+If you or a loved one have been affected by DVT that was caused or worsened by medical negligence, JMW Solicitors can help.
+Our experienced legal specialists are here to help you make a claim for compensation and get the support you need for your long-term recovery.
+Whatever the outcome of your DVT, a compensation claim could help pay for medical bills, cover financial losses due to time taken off work, and acknowledge the avoidable pain and suffering you experienced.

 How JMW Can Help

-With help from experienced solicitors, such as the clinical negligence team at JMW, you will be well-placed to prove your case and to secure the compensation you deserve.
+We must prove that the injury was caused as a result of this substandard care, which may mean showing that pain was caused by the DVT, or that a pulmonary embolism developed as a result of a delay in diagnosis of DVT.
+With help from the experienced solicitors in the clinical negligence team at JMW, you will be well-placed to prove your case and to secure the compensation you deserve.

 JMW is one of the most experienced and respected clinical negligence solicitors in the UK.
 Headed by leading solicitor Eddie Jones, the team includes members of the Law Society’s specialist panel of clinical negligence solicitors.